≡ Menu

 What does this mean?

-• Breathing difficulties that might require a surgery.
+- Breathing difficulties that might require surgery.

-• Corneal ulcers,
+- Corneal ulcers,

-• Hemivertebrae,
+- Hemivertebrae,

-• Various eye disorders such as cataracts or corneal ulcers.
+- Various eye disorders, such as cataracts or corneal ulcers.

 As well as:

-Like a ridiculously long list, the truth is just a list of medical conditions that can pretty much affect just about any dog breed so please don’t think…
+And while this may seem like a ridiculously long list, the truth is just a list of medical conditions that can affect almost any dog breed, so please don’t think…

 “Wow, Boston Terriers have a lot of problems!”

-This is why we always recommend that any new dog owner take a moment and consider purchase a pet insurance policy just in case something does go wrong.
+Chances are, if you choose to work with a reputable breeder, you’re Boston Terrier will be just fine!
+But you never know.
+This is why we always recommend that any new dog owner take a moment and consider purchasing a pet insurance policy just in case something goes wrong.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you know what they will and won’t cover and how much they’ll cost, how will you be able to know for sure?